Alfie Boe: Les Misérables

 On 3 October 2010, Boe took the role of Jean Valjean in a concert performance of the musical Les Misérables at the O2 Arena in London to celebrate the 25th anniversary of the show, released on DVD and Blu-ray Disc.
 The concert encore performance of "Bring Him Home", credited as the "Valjean Quartet" – Boe with Colm Wilkinson, John Owen-Jones and Simon Bowman, each of whom has portrayed Valjean in various theatrical productions, was re-recorded at the Abbey Road Studios and released as a charity CD single and download on 13 December 2010.
 On 16 December 2010, Boe once again performed as Valjean in the Royal Variety Performance in front of Charles, Prince of Wales and Camilla, Duchess of Cornwall singing "What Have I Done?", and "Bring Him Home" again alongside Wilkinson, Owen-Jones and Bowman.

 Boe appeared as Valjean in Les Misérables at the Queen's Theatre in London from 23 June to 26 November 2011.
 His friend Matt Lucas also joined the cast as Thenardier.
 During his run as Valjean, Boe appeared in the "Les Misérables v Lend Me a Tenor Battle of the Tenors" at Soho's Winnett Street in London on 13 July 2011.
 In August, Boe performed with the National Symphony Orchestra at Beau Sejour and Gloucester Hall.

 In 2015, he reprised the role of Valjean in the Broadway revival of Les Misérables at the Imperial Theatre in New York City.
 He succeeded Ramin Karimloo, who played Enjolras in the 25th Anniversary concert, on 1 September 2015.

 In February 2019, Boe announced he would reprise the role of Valjean at the Gielgud Theatre in a staged concert production of Les Misérables.
 Boe shared the role with John Owen-Jones and starred opposite Michael Ball (Inspector Javert); with whom he has performed on numerous occasions and Matt Lucas (Thénardier).
 The production opened on 10 August 2019, at the Gielgud Theatre and closed 2 December 2019.

+In 2024, he shared the role of Valjean with Killian Donnelly in Les Misérables: The Arena Spectacular World Tour.
+He was joined by Ball and Bradley Jaden sharing the role of Javert.
+Boe performed the role in the UK and Australia stops of the tour.